RamSailopal/IBMMQ-Prometheus/README.md

 ## Running the process

+The process needs to be run on the same server as the one containing the IBM MQ environment.

-To run the process and get metric in a format compatible with Prometheus, edit the username and password in the **Config/config.yaml** file and then run:
+To run the process and get metrics in a format compatible with Prometheus, edit the username, password and queue manager in the **Config/config.yaml** file and then run:

     git clone https://github.com/RamSailopal/IBMMQ-Prometheus
     cd IBMMQ-Prometheus